Knysna South Africa Travel Guide

 Less common than cars but available from a few specialty outlets in the region.
 Requires a valid motorcycle license.

 Several shops in Knysna, especially around the Waterfront, offer bicycle rentals.
-This includes standard and mountain bikes.
+This includes standard and bikes for mountains.

 Confirm all arrangements, including flight times and transfer bookings, before departure.